Mai Leisz: Work with David Crosby

 After American singer-songwriter and guitarist, two-time member of the Rock and Roll Hall of Fame - David Crosby, of The Byrds and Crosby, Stills, Nash & Young, heard MaiGroup's album "You", Mai was asked to play on Crosby's record "Sky Trails".
 She recorded fretless bass for the song "Before Tomorrow Falls on Love", written by Crosby and Michael McDonald (musician).
 In 2016 Mai relocated to Los Angeles and did more recording for Crosby and they also started writing music together.
 Their song "Here It's Almost Sunset" was released on the Sky Trails album in September 2017.

-In January 2017 Crosby announced Leisz to be part of the David Crosby & Friends tour in spring 2017.
-In August 2017 Crosby announced a fall tour in support of the "Sky Trails" album, featuring James Raymond on keys, Mai on bass, Steve DiStanislao on drums, Jeff Pevar on guitar and Michelle Willis on keys and vocals.
+In January 2017, Crosby announced Leisz to be part of the David Crosby & Friends tour in spring 2017.
+In August 2017 Crosby announced a fall tour in support of the "Sky Trails" album, featuring James Raymond on keys, Leisz on bass, Steve DiStanislao on drums, Jeff Pevar on guitar and Michelle Willis on keys and vocals.

+In 2018 Leisz toured Europe as a member of Crosby's backing band, "Sky Trails" band.

+In 2019 they toured in the US, and finished the tour performing a song with Jason Isbell & The 400 Unit at Red Rocks Amphitheatre near Morrison, CO.
+In February 2020, Crosby announced a tour with the "Sky Trails" band, including dates with Jason Isbell & The 400 Unit.
+The tour was cancelled due to COVID-19 pandemic.

-Other Collaborations
+Other collaborations

-When Mai is not touring with Crosby, she can sometimes be seen as a special guest with Jackson Browne.
-In January 2017 she joined Browne and Greg Leisz on stage in Jamaica.
-In March 2017, she sat in with Browne, Leisz and Joan Baez in Maui, Hawaii.
-She also joined Jackson and Greg on their tour in Jamaica and Florida in January 2018.
+In 2023, Leisz toured with Jackson Browne as a member of his backing band.

-She has also collaborated with David Foster, Shawn Colvin, Ebbot Lundberg, Brady Blade, Seal (musician), Amos Lee, Carola Häggkvist, Tõnis Mägi, Riho Sibul, Magnus Lindgren, and others.
+She has also worked with Michael McDonald (musician), Glen Phillips, Bill Frisell, Gary Novak, Michael Landau, Bill Frisell, and performed with Jeff Bridges, Kenny Loggins, David Foster, Shawn Colvin, Jim Keltner, Joan Baez, Rick Allen, Ebbot Lundberg, Brady Blade, Seal, Tõnis Mägi, Riho Sibul, and others.

-Currently she is working on new material with Michael Landau, Greg Leisz and Gary Novak.

 Awards

 She has won grand prix at Alo Mattiisen Music Days (2004), Surpriser award at Tartu Jazz (2007), Best instrumentalist prize at Uno Naissoo Compositions Contest (2010) and Alice Babs Jazz Award (2016), nomination for Jazz Cat Newcomer Award by Swedish Radio 2016.
+In 2024 she was nominated for a Grammy in the Best Engineered Album, Non-Classical category for Deeper Well by Kacey Musgraves.